kwickbit/mercury-indexer-asset-price-estimator/README.md

 ## Functioning and purpose ##

-This API is used to get the exchange rate between any asset in the Stellar network and the USD.
-It is based on swaps between USDC and the asset in question.
-Exchange rates are calculated on 6-hour windows.
-Any rates the API returns are represented on the basis of 1 USD – meaning, a value of 28 for an asset means $1 buys 28 units of that asset.
-The value of 1 USDC is assumed to be exactly $1 at all times.
+This API is used to get the exchange rate between USD and any asset in the Stellar network, based on swaps with USDC.
+This stablecoin is assumed to always be worth exactly $1.
+Exchange rates are calculated on 6-hour windows; the rates the API returns are represented on the basis of 1 USD – meaning, a value of 28 for an asset means $1 buys 28 units of that asset.

 ## Usage ##